pluralsight/guides/draft/html-css/semantic-html/article.md

 ## Additional Content
 ### Aside section
-An additional content, unimportant for understanding an article, but related to the article, can be put inside the *aside* section.
+An additional content, unimportant for understanding an article, but related to the article, can be inserted into the *aside* section.
 For instance, it could be an information about how many people read that article, who is the author of the article etc. In that case, the HTML code of the article could have the following structure:

 ``` HTML
 <main>